-In SummaryHydrogen-powered cars haven't taken off.
-But with successful pilot projects using hydrogen buses and trucks, and with carmakers poised to expand consumers' options, proponents say this may be the year when the climate-friendly “fuel of the future” finally arrives.
+Climate-friendly hydrogen-powered cars haven’t taken off.
+But proponents say this may be the year when the “fuel of the future” finally arrives.

 California has been dreaming of a clean, modern hydrogen highway since 2004, when former Gov. Arnold Schwarzenegger ordered preparations for a traffic jam of zero-emission, hydrogen-fueled cars, buses and trucks.